 On February 24, 2020, the Company announced a country-wide alliance with Barrick Gold Corporation and acquired six new projects in the Southern Kyushu Epithermal Gold Province.
 The Barrick Alliance covers the entire country of Japan including 29 out of 31 projects held by Japan Gold at that time.
 The Barrick Alliance does not include the Ikutahara Project in Hokkaido and the Ohra-Takamine Project in Kyushu and Japan Gold will continue to advance these two projects independently.
-Barrick has now sole funded a 2-year Initial Evaluation Phase of each project and will sole fund a subsequent 3-year Second Evaluation Phase on projects which meet the Barrick criteria as further discussed below.
+Barrick sole funded a 2.5-year Initial Evaluation Phase of each project and will sole fund a subsequent 3-year Second Evaluation Phase on projects which meet the Barrick criteria as further discussed below.
+Any newly acquired projects will have an initial 2-year Initial Evaluation Phase.
 Japan Gold will act as the Manager of each project, subject to Barrick's right at any time to become the Manager of a project.
 Barrick may identify a project as a Designated Project, at any time during the Initial Evaluation Phase or the Second Evaluation Phase, which Barrick may elect to sole fund to completion of a pre-feasibility study.
 Upon completion of a PFS, Barrick will earn a 51% interest in the Designated Project.
-Barrick may elect to continue to sole fund a Designated Project following the completion of a PFS to a bankable feasibility study.
 Barrick's interest in the Designated Project at the completion of the BFS will increase to 75%.
 Where Barrick has elected to sole fund a Designated Project through to completion of a BFS, Japan Gold will be fully carried through completion of the BFS and retain a 25% interest in the Designated Project.